trussworks/logindotgov-oidc-py/README.md

 # logindotgov-oidc-py

-OpenID Connect Relying Party client in Python.
+OpenID Connect (OIDC) Relying Party client in Python for login.gov.

+## Why?

+There are many OIDC clients available for Python.
+Most of them implement all the ODIC protocols, with varying degrees of user-friendliness.

+This library is scoped narrowly to the protocol of the [login.gov OIDC implementation](https://developers.login.gov/oidc/), with an emphasis on ease of use and correct, secure implementation of the OIDC standard that login.gov uses.

 ## Requirements